Youth and Student Volunteer Opportunities

-Ages 14-15: Volunteer at all five ReStores accompanied by an adult only
+Ages 14-15: Volunteer at all four ReStores accompanied by an adult only

-Ages 16-17: Volunteer at all five ReStores, seven days a week
+Ages 16-17: Volunteer at all four ReStores, seven days a week

 Ages 16-17: Volunteer at all Home Repair and New Construction sites, and the Production Shop (Painting).
 On construction sites, tasks are restricted to exclude climbing ladders and operating power tools.